Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable Amazon GuardDuty to automatically monitor for malicious activity and block unauthorized access.
 - [x] Subscribe to AWS Shield Advanced and reach out to IAM Support in the event of an attack.
 - [ ] Use VPC Flow Logs to monitor network: traffic and an IAM Lambda function to automatically block an attacker's IP using security groups.
-- [ ] Set up an Amazon CloudWatch Events rule to monitor the IAM CloudTrail events in real time use IAM Config rules to audit the configuration, and use IAM Systems Manager for remediation.
+- [ ] Set up an Amazon CloudWatch Events rule to monitor the AWS CloudTrail events in real time use IAM Config rules to audit the configuration, and use IAM Systems Manager for remediation.
 - [x] Use IAM WAF to create rules to respond to such attacks.

 ### A security engineer receives an IAM abuse email message.
 According to the message, an Amazon EC2 instance that is running in the security engineer's IAM account is sending phishing email messages.
 The EC2 instance is part of an application that is deployed in production.
 The application runs on many EC2 instances behind an Application Load Balancer.
 The instances run in an Amazon EC2 Auto Scaling group across multiple subnets and multiple Availability Zones.
 The instances normally communicate only over the HTTP.
 HTTPS, and MySQL protocols.
 Upon investigation, the security engineer discovers that email messages are being sent over port 587.
 All other traffic is normal.
 The security engineer must create a solution that contains the compromised EC2 instance, preserves forensic evidence for analysis, and minimizes application downtime.
 Which combination of steps must the security engineer take to meet these requirements?
 (Select THREE)